libgeos/geos/swig/ruby/README.txt

 SWIG WRAPPER
 ---------------
-To regenerate the  SWIG wrapper (must have SWIG 1.3.28 or higher installed on your machine)
+To regenerate the  SWIG wrapper (must have SWIG 1.3.29 or higher installed on your machine)

-swig -c++ -ruby -o geos_wrap.cxx ../geos.i
+swig -c++ -ruby -autorename -o geos_wrap.cxx ../geos.i